New Hampshire General Court: New Hampshire Senate

 The New Hampshire Senate has been meeting since 1784.
 It consists of 24 members representing Senate districts based on population.
-As of the 2021-22 legislative session, there will be 14 Republicans and 10 Democrats in the Senate.
+As of the 2025–26 legislative session, there are 16 Republicans and 8 Democrats in the Senate.

 Composition of the Senate

 Media coverage

 The New Hampshire State House press covers the New Hampshire State House for newspapers, news services and other news-gathering operations.
 The New Hampshire General Court website has calendars and journals for both the House and the Senate.

 Pew Research Center in 2014 reported New Hampshire had one of the nation's smallest statehouse press corps, with five full-time reporters and an additional nine part-time reporters.